Agile vs Waterfall

 Waterfall may be the best choice if there is no (or limited) access to a customer to provide constant feedback.
 It will also suit projects with a dispersed team, fixed budget, and scope.

 Agile looks preferable for more complex and larger projects, where there is easy access to customer feedback.
-Its flexibility makes the tehnique more suitable for projects with constantly changing requirements.
+Its flexibility makes the technique more suitable for projects with constantly changing requirements.

-The main difference between these methodology is that the Agile approach to software development has no strict structure
+The main difference between these methodologies is that the Agile approach to software development has no strict structure.

 The way of document management is one more distinction between the methodologies.
 Usually, Agile teams do not have any documents at all.
 There is no need for documents because the customer can see the progress of work at any time he wants.